machine-detonation/6DBFEE/README.md

 ♢ :: Age range 12-16

-✧ :: If you share ANY my [interests](https://github.com/machine-detonation/EDD3A0), especially phighting or insects
+✧ :: If you share ANY my [interests](https://github.com/machine-detonation/EDD3A0), especially phighting

 ♢ :: silly people

 ✧ :: basically anyone who ISN'T in my "DNI" can interact with me, just don't be a weirdo please

-♢ :: doubles (other rocket fictionkins) can int I do NOTTT give a freak

-> also most of the rockets I see are sO COOL????? you guys are so awesome heh